| ICE.NFS

 Setting up a static DNS, called LMHOSTS, involves the modifications of some files on

 the PC.
 Please consult the lmhosts text file from our Technical Support Library.
+Unable to Connect to Host Using

 the ICE.NFS Hostname Wizard